-With a focus on facial plastic surgery, Dr. Roswell has performed countless procedures for residents in the Greater Charleston area.
+With a focus on facial plastic surgery, Dr. Rodwell has performed countless procedures for residents in the Greater Charleston area.
 His expertise, compassionate approach, extensive qualifications, and stress-free demeanor will put you at ease immediately.
-He is committed to creating the best possible results and prompting your safety.
+He is committed to creating the best possible results for you.

 If you are considering eyelid surgery, contact Dr. Rodwell today to discuss your options.

 Out of profound respect for the privacy of our patients, we do not publish a full gallery of before and after patient photographs on the internet.
 Representative photographs from actual patients are available for review in the office during your consultation.

 At what age should a patient consider eyelid surgery?

 Although there is no set age for when blepharoplasty should be performed, most patients are over the age of 30.
 If excess skin and fat in the area or a tired-looking appearance develops before this age, treatment may be recommended earlier.

 Will an eyelid surgery remove my crow’s feet?